-The Sponsored Projects Program allows wastewater utilities to complete both a water quality infrastructure project and a nonpoint source watershed project for the price of one.
-The program has an application and award process.
-When using a Clean Water SRF loan with a sponsored project, an eligible utility may borrow for both a wastewater improvement project and a sponsored project.
-Through an overall reduced interest rate, the utility is able to complete two water quality projects for the cost of one project.
+The Sponsored Projects Program allows wastewater utilities to complete both a water quality infrastructure project and a nonpoint source watershed project for the price of one through a reduced interest rate.
+When using a Clean Water SRF loan with a sponsored project, an eligible utility may borrow for both a wastewater improvement project and a sponsored project, if approved through the application process.
 Examples of sponsored projects include bioswales and biocells, permeable paving, rain gardens, wetland restoration and other retention and infiltration practices for nonpoint source pollution management.
-Fourteen sponsored projects received a total of more than \$9.3 million in financing in FY21.
+In FY23, 12 communities benefitted from the program.